 The YCC Story begins with believing.
-The Kennebunkport Climate Initiative (KCI), took a chance on our Founder, Pooja Tilvawala, when they chose her as their first Climate Career Winner in October 2020.
+The Climate Initiative (TCI), took a chance on our Founder, Pooja Tilvawala, when they chose her as their first Climate Career Winner in October 2020.
 Thanks to their sponsorship and support, YCC was born.
-KCI is based in a small coastal Maine town on the forefront of climate change (the Gulf of Maine is warming faster than 99% of the world’s oceans).
+TCI is based in a small coastal Maine town on the forefront of climate change.
 They are a non-partisan, solutions-based organization that believes youth are key to solving the climate challenge.
 Their goal is to develop a cohesive youth voice that influences decision-makers to embrace climate solutions and their aim is to educate, empower, and activate 10 million youth to reach this goal by 2025.
-Be sure to check out their work!
+Learn more here!